suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-10-17-new-audiobooks-2.md

 > "Ronnie Barker, Richard Beckinsale, Fulton Mackay and Brian Wilde star in two classic episodes written by Dick Clement and Ian la Frenais.

-> In <cite>An Evening In</cite>,: Godber is moved into Fletch's cell, and confides that he finds it tough each time the door bangs shut.
+> In <cite>An Evening In</cite>, Godber is moved into Fletch's cell, and confides that he finds it tough each time the door bangs shut.
 Fletch advises him to think of it as a quiet night in, but the trouble is Godber has 698 more nights to get through.

-> In <cite>Heartbreak Hotel</cite>: Godber has an uncharacteristically violent episode after receiving a Dear John letter from his fiancée Denise.
+> In <cite>Heartbreak Hotel</cite>, Godber has an uncharacteristically violent episode after receiving a Dear John letter from his fiancée Denise.
 Fletcher tries to help him - but Fletch's daughter Ingrid proves more of a consolation."

 ## Borrowbox

 [Set up BorrowBox](/elibrary/borrowbox/)

 ### [<cite>Lillian Boxfish Takes a Walk</cite>, by Kathleen Rooney, read by Xe Sands](https://fe.bolindadigital.com/wldcs_bol_fo/b2i/productDetail.html?productId=BOL_418523&fromPage=1&b2bSite=4172)

-> "'In my reckless and undiscouraged youth,' Lillian Boxfish writes, 'I worked in a walnut-paneled office thirteen floors above West Thirty-Fifth Street...'

 > "She took 1930s New York by storm, working her way up writing copy for R.H.
 Macy’s to become the highest paid advertising woman in the country.
 It was a job that, she says, 'in some ways saved my life, and in other ways ruined it.'